gabinsane/multimodal-vae-comparison/README.md

 You can make the object colors or color names noisy by adding --noisytxt or --noisycol arguments.
 The generated data will be saved in the /data folder and is ready to train.

+**!!** Alternatively, you can generate a dataset consisting od images and corresponding word embeddings.
+To learn how to do that and see the dataset examples, see the [**Wiki page**](https://gitlab.ciirc.cvut.cz/imitrob/mirracle/mirracle_wiki/-/wikis/tutorials/How-to-train-and-run-Multimodal-Fusion)

 ### Training

 The parameters can be set up via a .yml config or command line arguments - these are the same ones, but override the config.
 To train using the config, run: